Seven Degrees of Glory

 Dress Optional.

 Attending an office party, don’t wear anything you wouldn’t wear to the office.
 Be discreet and don’t embarrass yourself.
 Men: Freshen up.
-Change into a clean shirt and interesting tie.
+Change into a clean shirt and an interesting tie.
 Shoes should be polished until they shine.
-Women, be quick-change artists: re do your makeup, sweep your hair up and add a fabulous hair clip; put on a high necked silk blouse; add a strand of pearls (very chic right now), strappy sandals or satin pumps and an evening bag and you are set to step out after five in style.
+Women, be quick-change artists: re-do your makeup, sweep your hair up and add a fabulous hair clip; put on a high-necked silk blouse; add a strand of pearls (very chic right now), strappy sandals or satin pumps and evening bag and you are set to step out after five in style.